Here To Explore Our World

 New Orleans Hop-on Hop-Off Tour

 The Hop-on Hop-off bus tour is how we started our visit in New Orleans.
 It’s an easy way to get an overview of a city.
 The tour took us through the major sights, including Jackson Square, French Market, Basin Street Station (where we had a bathroom break), Canal Street, and Garden District.
+You can get tickets for the City Sightseeing Hop-on Hop-off bus pass for three days to see all the major sights.
+The pass also includes two 45-minute walking tours – Garden District and French Quarter.

 We passed places such as Café du Monde, the entrance to Louis Armstrong Park, St Louis Cemetery, the riverfront, the Central Business District, and Louisiana Superdome.
+You can take a guided walking tour of St Louis Cemetery and learn about the history of the very interesting city of New Orleans.

-Café du Monde | French Market | Jackson Square | Basin Street Station | Joy Theatre | Louis Armstrong Park | St Louis Cemetery | Harrah’s Casino | Louisiana Superdome | Garden District
+Quick Links for this article – Café du Monde | French Market | Jackson Square | Basin Street Station | Joy Theatre | Louis Armstrong Park | St Louis Cemetery | Harrah’s Casino | Louisiana Superdome | Garden District | When to Visit New Orleans

 Walking the French Quarter

 We stayed at Hotel Le Marais, on Conti Street, between Royal and Bourbon.
 What a great location – so easy to walk around the French Quarter, and just take in the sights.
 The old and distinctive colours and architecture.
-The shops and shop museums.
+The shops and museums.
 The big trees and their canopies.
 And the music.

 Named after a French ruling House, Bourbon Street stretches twelve blocks, taking you from Esplanade Avenue to Canal Street.
 Many of us know this street because of Mardi Gras.
-People tossing beads from the beautiful balconies.
-It’s neon signs, bars, strip clubs, restaurants serving Cajun Creole, entertainment.
+People tossing beads from the beautiful ornate iron balconies.
+Its neon signs, bars, strip clubs, restaurants serving Cajun Creole, entertainment.
 And music.
 Old school jazz.
 Jazz Manouche – Gypsy Jazz.
 Also here, Marie Laveau’s House of Voodoo at 628 Bourbon Street.

 Pontalba Buildings on St Peter Street off Jackson Square.
 Elaborate ironwork of New Orleans.